jvick1/Intro_to_SOL/sol-program/README.md

 ![image](https://github.com/jvick1/Intro_to_SOL/assets/32043066/5b02866a-44d2-4bfa-9933-c325edd80f83)

 The idl folder defines the interface description language, detailing contract instructions.
-It aids testing and facilitates frontend integration.
+It aids testing and facilitates front-end integration.
 Now, let's test our Solana program using Anchor.
 Testing ensures code reliability, and the IDL serves as a guide, aligning expectations with contract behavior.

 ### Test